videotech-org/docs/docs/03-stories/embed-using-js-code-snippet.md

     <tr>
       <td><code>query_selector</code> <span class="highlight--red"><strong>*</strong></span></td>
       <td>
-        JavaScript querySelector (e.g. id, class name) of the page element to inject slideshow into.
+        JavaScript querySelector (e.g. id, class name) of the page element to inject stories into.
         <br /><br />
         IMPORTANT: do not use <strong>veedmo</strong> as your query selector name as it is system reserved name.
       </td>